1. Home

 5. Do you offer financing options?

-Unless you plan to pay for over 20 years of electricity in cold hard cash, you may be one of the hundreds of thousands of people financing solar panels in the United States.
+Unless you’re able to pay for your panels upfront or are leasing them, you may need to finance your through a loan.
 While you are always welcome to explore your own financing options, many reputable solar installers will bring their own programs into the conversation.

-By working with a company that offers multiple financing options, you are more likely to find a solar loan that’s structured to fit into your home’s current budget, that can unlock your long-term savings on electricity.
+By working with a company with multiple financing options, you are more likely to find a solar loan structured to fit into your budget that can unlock your long-term savings on electricity.

 6. What do your warranties cover?

-When going solar, you will likely have not one, but multiple solar warranties (product, performance, etc.) associated with your energy system.
+You will likely have multiple solar warranties (product, performance, installation) associated with your energy system.

-Before signing on the dotted line, talk to your installer about exactly what each of your warranties entails, how long the coverage periods are, and whether or not you can extend the policies for even longer during the lifetime of your solar panels.
+Before signing on the dotted line, talk to your installer about exactly what each of these warranties covers, how long the coverage periods are, and if you can extend the policies during the lifetime of your solar panels.

-7. What happens if a part of my system breaks?
+7. What if a part of my system breaks?

-In the best-case scenario, such as when customers are covered by Palmetto Protect, your installer will have a dedicated customer service team that can field your request and repair the part as soon as possible, ensuring that your system will be back up and running without excessive time offline.
+If you’re covered by a maintenance and monitoring plan, your installer will have a dedicated customer service team that can field your request and repair the part as soon as possible, ensuring your system will be back up and running without excessive time offline.

 8. Can I add more solar panels later?

-There are many reasons why your energy demand may increase after installing solar panels, such as driving an electric vehicle or adding a new member to your household.
-If you anticipate that you may want to expand your solar energy system in the future to accommodate new electricity use, talk to your installer about this possibility and what an upgrade may look like.
+There are many reasons why your energy demand may increase after installing solar panels, like purchasing an electric vehicle or growing your family.
+If you anticipate you may want to expand your solar energy system in the future, talk to your installer about this possibility and what an upgrade may look like.

-Depending on the way your system is set up and how much space you have available on your property, it may be a better idea to oversize your system initially, rather than add panels later.
-With that said, your installer may enable an easier expansion by designing a microinverter-based solar system.
+Depending on system setup and available space, it may be a better idea to oversize your system initially rather than add panels later.
+Or, your installer may make expanding easier by designing a microinverter-based solar system.

-Any salesperson can throw out an empty promise, but a company that guarantees an installation timeline (and has the past projects to prove it) is more likely to deliver a good end result.
-When talking to your solar installer, ask them about the window of time in which they anticipate your installation will be complete.
+Any salesperson can throw out an empty promise, but a company that sets an installation timeline (and has the past projects to prove it) is more likely to deliver a good end result.
+When talking to your solar installer, ask them about the anticipated installation schedule.

 See how much you can save by going solar with Palmetto